Kawser-Ahamed/Shopify/README.md

   <p>
     Shopify is an e-commerce app.
 This app has user friendly ui and smooth functionality.
-User can find products and nuy them easily.
+User can find products and buy them easily.
   </p>